kasper-piskorski/docs/pages/documentation/4-graql/graql-shell.md

 tags: [graql]
 summary: "
 The Graql shell is used to execute Graql queries from the command line, or to let Graql be invoked from other applications."
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: graql/graql-shell.html
+permalink: /documentation/graql/graql-shell.html
-folder: graql
+folder: documentation
 ---